CrazyHilly/military-gear-catalog/README.md

 # Military Gear Catalog

-A web-based **product catalog** for a real-world store selling second-hand military uniform and gear originating from various European armies.
+A web-based **product catalog** for a real-world store selling second-hand military uniforms and gear originating from various European armies.

-This catalog is built with Python and Django and serves as an online showcase for customers to browse available products, view prices, and find contact information for ordering or visiting the store.
+This catalog is built using Python and Django, serving as an online showcase for customers to browse available products, view prices, and find contact information for ordering or visiting the store.

 #### 💡 Purpose